cfrivera/LLM-AutoGen-Demand-Response/README.md

 # LLM and Multi-Agent Collaboration for Demand Response
+In this project, we leverage the multi-agent framework 'AutoGen' to create AI agents representing various stakeholders engaged in demand response, including operational, market, and consumer interests.
+These agents collaborate to formulate proposed solutions that align with the collective interests of all stakeholders and user preferences.

 Demand response is a strategy that involves adjusting electricity usage in response to supply conditions or price signals to maintain grid stability and manage energy consumption.

-Used is the multi-agent framework 'AutoGen' that allows us to create AI agents to represent the different stakeholders involved in demand response (operations, market, and consumer interests)

 ![Demand Response Framework](DemandResponse_Framework.png)